My HUAWEI phone enters Emergency backup mode

 - The types of data can be backed up using an NM card or OTG device include Contacts, Messaging, call logs, images, Music, videos, Notepad, recordings, Schedule, documents, app data, and system settings.
 Backup of Safe and Password vault data is not supported.

-- Data backed up to the NM card or OTG device can be restored using the Backup & restore app on a HUAWEI phone that is normally powered on.
-You can also go to Settings > System & updates, touch Backup & restore, and follow the onscreen instructions to restore data.
+- Data backed up to the NM card or OTG device can be restored using the Backup & restore app on a device that is normally powered on.
+You can also go to Settings > System & updates, tap Backup & restore, and follow the onscreen instructions to restore data.

 - After the data backup is complete, select the option for restoring your phone to its factory settings.

-- If the issue persists, take your device and proof of purchase to an authorized Huawei Customer Service Center for assistance.
+- If data backup fails or the issue persists after you restore your device to its factory settings, take your device and proof of purchase to an authorized Huawei Customer Service Center for assistance.

 Thanks for your feedback.